Fiserv/Commerce-Hub/docs/Resources/Guides/Bill-Payments/Bill-Payments.md

 # Bill Payments

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to bill payment support and the documents related to this feature will be released soon.
+> We are enhancing Commerce Hub to bill payment support.
+The documents related to this feature will be released soon.

 - Single payments are individual or extra payments outside the payment schedule.
 - [Deferred payments](?path=docs/Resources/Guides/Bill-Payments/Deferred-Payment.md) are payments that were completely or partially postponed.